-The underwriting agreement provides that the obligations of the underwriter are subject to certain conditions precedent such as the receipt by the underwriter of officers' certificates and legal opinions and approval of certain legal matters by their counsel.
-The underwriting agreement provides that the underwriter will purchase all of the shares of common stock and pre-funded warrants if any of them are purchased.
-We have agreed to indemnify the underwriter and certain of their controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the underwriter may be required to make in respect of those liabilities.
+The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions and approval of certain legal matters by their counsel.
+The underwriting agreement provides that the underwriters will purchase all of the shares of common stock and pre-funded warrants if any of them are purchased.
+We have agreed to indemnify the underwriters and certain of their controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the underwriters may be required to make in respect of those liabilities.

-The underwriter has advised us that, following the completion of this offering, it currently intends to make a market in the common stock as permitted by applicable laws and regulations.
-However, the underwriter is not obligated to do so, and the underwriter may discontinue any market-making activities at any time without notice in its sole discretion.
+The underwriters have advised us that, following the completion of this offering, they currently intend to make a market in the common stock as permitted by applicable laws and regulations.
+However, the underwriters are not obligated to do so, and the underwriters may discontinue any market-making activities at any time without notice in its sole discretion.
 Accordingly, no assurance can be given as to the liquidity of the trading market for the common stock, that you will be able to sell any of the common stock held by you at a particular time or that the prices that you receive when you sell will be favorable.

-The underwriter is offering the shares of common stock and pre-funded warrants subject to its acceptance of the shares of common stock and pre-funded warrants from us and subject to prior sale.
-The underwriter reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
-In addition, the underwriter has advised us that it does not intend to confirm sales to any account over which it exercises discretionary authority.
+The underwriters are offering the shares of common stock and pre-funded warrants subject to their acceptance of the shares of common stock and pre-funded warrants from us and subject to prior sale.
+The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+In addition, the underwriters have advised us that they do not intend to confirm sales to any account over which they exercise discretionary authority.